-Franks has good athleticism and arm talent, and mentally, he inspired confidence by actively taking on a leadership role with the Razorbacks.
+Franks has great positional athleticism and arm talent, and mentally, he inspired confidence by actively taking on a leadership role with the Razorbacks.
 The Arkansas quarterback grew from his Florida days, but he still has a considerable amount of operational growth to undergo before he can be an NFL quarterback.

 Franks has some starting potential with his physical talent.
+At his size, he ran a 4.61 and also put up exceptional explosiveness numbers.
 Additionally, it’s promising that he improved his accuracy in 2020.
 However, as of now, Franks is a Day 3 pick who can latch on with a team in need of quarterback depth or developmental potential.

 Which teams might be interested in Franks?

 Where Franks goes on Day 3 is up to NFL teams.
-If he makes a strong impression at the Senior Bowl, and if he tests well at the NFL Combine, his stock could rise even further.
-But at this point, he looks like a good addition for teams like the Tampa Bay Buccaneers, Los Angeles Rams, Detroit Lions, and Pittsburgh Steelers on mid-to-late Day 3.
+He showed flashes at the Senior Bowl and tested very well.
+However, his stock feels somewhat frozen in the Day 3 range, even with the dearth of QB talent past the top five.
+Nevertheless, at this point, Franks looks like a good addition for teams like the Tampa Bay Buccaneers, Atlanta Falcons, Detroit Lions, and Pittsburgh Steelers on mid-to-late Day 3.